WeBankPartners/we-cmdb/README_EN.md

 ## Quick Start
 Normal deployment with containers of WeCMDB:

-Please refer to the [WeCMDB Compiling Guide](cmdb-wiki/docs/install/wecmdb_compile_guide_en.md) on how to compile WeCMDB.
+Please refer to the [WeCMDB Compiling Guide](wiki/docs/compile_guide.md) on how to compile WeCMDB.

-Please refer to the [WeCMDB Deployment Guide](cmdb-wiki/docs/install/wecmdb_install_guide_en.md) on how to install WeCMDB.
+Please refer to the [WeCMDB Deployment Guide](wiki/docs/install_guide.md) on how to install WeCMDB.

 ## User Manuals
-Please refer to the [WeCMDB Model Guide](cmdb-wiki/docs/manual/wecmdb_model_guide_en.md) for guide on WeCMDB model.
+Please refer to the [WeCMDB Model Guide](wiki/docs/wecmdb_model_guide_en.md) for guide on WeCMDB model.

-Please refer to the [WeCMDB User Guide](cmdb-wiki/docs/manual/wecmdb_user_guide_en.md) for usage and operations.
+Please refer to the [WeCMDB User Guide](wiki/docs/wecmdb_user_guide_en.md) for usage and operations.

-## Developer Guide
-#### Deploy WeCMDB in Standalone Mode
-Please refer to the [WeCMDB Quick Start in Standalone Mode](cmdb-wiki/docs/developer/wecmdb_local_standalone_guide_en.md) for setting up local environment quickly.

-#### Deploy WeCMDB in Normal Mode
-WeCMDB is developed with Java and Vue, uses MySQL for data persistence and relies on Tomcat as the web application container.

-Please refer to the [WeCMDB Developer Guide](cmdb-wiki/docs/developer/wecmdb_developer_guide_en.md) for setting up development environment.

-#### WeCMDB Contributors Guide
-Please refer to the [WeCMDB Contributors Guide](cmdb-wiki/docs/developer/code_contributors_submit_guide_en.md) for contributors how to submit code.

-## API Reference
-Please refer to the [WeCMDB API Guide](cmdb-wiki/docs/api/wecmdb_api_guide_en.md).

 ## Glossary
-Please refer to the [WeCMDB Glossary](cmdb-wiki/docs/manual/wecmdb_glossary_en.md) to understand the terms that used for WeCMDB.
+Please refer to the [WeCMDB Glossary](wiki/docs/wecmdb_glossary_en.md) to understand the terms that used for WeCMDB.

 ## License
 WeCMDB is licensed under the Apache License Version 2.0 , please refer to the [license](LICENSE) for details.